some-natalie/some-natalie/_posts/2023-02-01-securing-ghactions-with-arc.md

 The first obstacle that I see is a bit industry-specific.
 There's not many managed providers in this space overall – doubly so if you need a specific compliance certification (eg, FedRAMP).
 This means the team is likely running their own cluster on existing and authorized bare metal or existing VM infrastructure.
 This adds cost and complexity to the project.
 More importantly, it further increases how much of the platform security is on your team (again).

-Next thing the team faces is all the paper-cuts encountered because Kubernetes expects to manage containers and :sparkles: containers aren't VMs. :sparkles:  The most common ways in addressing these paper-cuts undermine the very isolation that drives this overall architecture.
+Next thing the team faces is all the paper-cuts encountered because Kubernetes expects to manage containers and ✨ containers aren't VMs. ✨  The most common ways in addressing these paper-cuts undermine the very isolation that drives this overall architecture.

 - Shared files bad, though, right?
 Well sure, but many workloads rely on secrets and configMaps and service account credentials and other such things to be shared.
 Volume mounts get weird and tedious and they’re used for basically everything.
 - While `firecracker-containerd` now has a CNI compatible network plugin and you can have a couple containers in a “VM pod” ([source](https://github.com/firecracker-microvm/firecracker-containerd#roadmap)), not every "pod is a VM" technology has this.
 This complicates keeping isolation boundaries intact.
 - Insecure things on the admin side are still quite possible - modify or disable seccomp, drastically oversubscribe your physical resources, bridge networking between the "pod-VM" thing and the host, etc.

-Lastly, doing insecure things from a VM is ... :open_mouth: ... still insecure!
+Lastly, doing insecure things from a VM is ... 😮 ... still insecure!
 Common security problems here include

 - disabling SSL verification at build (my personal pet peeve)
 - messing with software repositories or downloading non-managed dependencies on the VM